maptalks/maptalks-build-helpers/README.md

-# maptalks-plugin-builder
+# maptalks-plugin-helpers
-Common tools to build a plugin for maptalks.js
+Helpers to build plugins for maptalks.js